 The two types of bedside commode are versatile, just in different areas.

-How to set up a drop arm commode, or a 3 in 1 commode, over a toilet over a toilet
+How to set up a drop arm commode, or a 3 in 1 commode, over a toilet

 To install the commode over a toilet –